duckdb/duckdb-web/docs/data/csv/auto_detection.md

 In files that do not have a header row, the column names are generated as `column0`, `column1`, etc.

 Note that headers cannot be detected correctly if all columns are of type `VARCHAR` - as in this case the system cannot distinguish the header row from the other rows in the file.
 In this case the system assumes the file has no header.
-This can be overriden using the `header` option.
+This can be overridden using the `header` option.

 ### Dates and Timestamps